March 9, 2026

 The most critical factor is shared identity.
 A group of people who all happen to want to run a marathon is different from a group of runners.
 The first is a collection of individual goals.
 The second is a community with a shared understanding of what the work looks like, what the setbacks feel like, and why the effort matters.
 That shared identity — Tajfel and Turner's in-group effect — is what transforms a group of individuals into a system that sustains effort beyond what any one member could sustain alone.

 The second most critical factor is cadence.
 Weekly rhythm works because it's frequent enough to maintain momentum and infrequent enough to have meaningful progress to report.
-This aligns directly with Matthews' finding — the weekly progress report was the most powerful differentiator in her study.
-The regularity creates an ongoing Hawthorne Effect: you know someone will see your update, so you behave differently throughout the week.
+This aligns directly with Matthews' finding — the only group that significantly outperformed all the others was the one that added weekly progress reports.
+The regularity creates something like the Hawthorne effect — the old observation that being watched changes behavior.
+You know someone will see your update, so you behave differently throughout the week.

 The best accountability communities don't just track goals.
 They create a context where the goal becomes the obvious thing to do — because everyone around you is doing it too.